 Sub-area: 93 Bosham Southeast Coastal Plain

 Date of area survey: 31.08.2018

 Surveyors: IDT

 Weather/visibility: Sun and cloud

-LCA: West Sussex County Council Landscape Character Assessment (WSCCLCA): LCA SC3 Chichester Harbour Chichester District AONB Landscape Capacity Study - Zone 12 Chichester Harbour AONB Landscape Character Assessment: LCT / LCA I G Harbour Islands & Peninsulas / G4 Bosham Peninsula (southern part)

-Landscape designations: Within Chichester Harbour AONB
+LCA: West Sussex County Council Landscape Character Assessment (WSCCLCA): LCA SC3 Chichester Harbour Chichester District AONB Landscape Capacity Study - Zone 12 Chichester Harbour AONB Landscape Character Assessment: LCT / LCA I G Harbour Islands & Peninsulas / G4 Bosham Peninsula (southern part) Landscape designations: Within Chichester Harbour AONB

-General visibility Population Mitigation potential Views into the sub-area from: Types of viewers: Opportunities for mitigation and landscape Open views from the PRoW crossing and bounding People within AONB - including tourists and visitors compatibility of mitigation: area Users of rural PRoWs The area is open in character with existing Motorists on rural lanes with visibility variable Drivers structure of hedgerows, deGraded in places, depending on vegetation Residents woodland blocks and treelines on which National Cycle Route 2 in north-west corner Cyclists mitigation planting could build upon A number of properties/farms within and adjacent to System 1 The state of the s sub-area including Bosham settlement edge Some views from other nearby peninsulas and the harbour however partly restricted by vegetation and settlement A number of valued views identified in Neighbourhood Plan from and across the sub-area to the hills within the SDNP, Bosham Church spire and long views to Chichester Church spire and nave Possible limited views from other nearby peninsulas and the harbour however largely restricted by vegetation and settlement Possible distant views from the hills within the SDNP to the north Views out of the sub-area to: Magnitude of viewers (level of use and Impacts of mitigation: Long views to Chichester Cathedral spire and nave popularity): Loss of predominantly open character Long views to hills of the SDNP A number of properties Opportunities to restore lost field boundaries Bosham Church spire PRoW connecting across the AONB and to the Impact on characteristic views Including valued views identified in Neighbourhood nearby settlements Plan Quiet lanes Bosham Channel to the west limited by built form Popular harbour for recreation including watersports and vegetation Promoted national cycle route Views towards the Fishbourne Channel to the east limited by vegetation Does the sub-area form part of a skyline?
-Visual perceptions (activity and expectations of No local visual receptors): Rural area within AONB with high expectations of scenic beauty.
+General visibility Population Mitigation potential Views into the sub-area from: Types of viewers: Opportunities for mitigation and landscape Open views from the PRoW crossing and bounding area Motorists on rural lanes with visibility variable depending on vegetation National Cycle Route 2 in north-west corner A number of properties/farms within and adjacent to sub-area including Bosham settlement edge Some views from other nearby peninsulas and the harbour however partly restricted by vegetation and settlement A number of valued views identified in Neighbourhood Plan from and across the sub-area to the hills within the SDNP, Bosham Church spire and long views to Chichester Church spire and nave Possible limited views from other nearby peninsulas and the harbour however largely restricted by vegetation and settlement Possible distant views from the hills within the SDNP to the north People within AONB - including tourists and visitors Users of rural PRoWs Drivers Residents Cyclists Compatibility of mitigation: The area is open in character with existing structure of hedgerows, deGraded in places, woodland blocks and treelines on which mitigation planting could build upon Views out of the sub-area to: Long views to Chichester Cathedral spire and nave Long views to hills of the SDNP Bosham Church spire Including valued views identified in Neighbourhood Plan Bosham Channel to the west limited by built form and vegetation Views towards the Fishbourne Channel to the east limited by vegetation Magnitude of viewers (level of use and popularity): A number of properties PRoW connecting across the AONB and to the nearby settlements Quiet lanes Popular harbour for recreation including watersports Promoted national cycle route Impacts of mitigation: Loss of predominantly open character Opportunities to restore lost field boundaries Impact on characteristic views Does the sub-area form part of a skyline?
+No Visual perceptions (activity and expectations of local visual receptors): Rural area within AONB with high expectations of scenic beauty.
 Remote and tranquil around the majority of the sub-area.

-General visibility Population Mitigation potential

-Panoramic views:

-Characteristic panoramic views to the hills of the

-SDNP in the north

-Landmark features:

-None within area however views to landmark spire

-of Chichester Cathedral

-Sensitivity score: Sensitivity score: Sensitivity score:

-High High Medium

-Visual sensitivity score:

-Medium / high

-Additional comments:
+General visibility Population Mitigation potential Panoramic views: Characteristic panoramic views to the hills of the SDNP in the north Landmark features: None within area however views to landmark spire of Chichester Cathedral Sensitivity score: Sensitivity score: Sensitivity score: High High Medium Visual sensitivity score: Medium / high Additional comments: